structurefall/jamulus-builder/AWS/README.md

 AWS account correctly- an S3 bucket with state information and a DynamoDB table to manage locking.

-Once those operations complete, I recommend that you check the AWS console to make sure the resources built as expected.
+The apply will produce a bucket name as in its output.
+Replace `{BUCKET}` in _this_ directory's `main.tf` with that value.

-After that, from _this_ directory,
+After that, again from this directory,
 type:
 ```
 terraform init && terraform apply
 ```
 That will probably take a while.
+This will build the Jamulus infrastructure.

+**Why does that seem needlessly complicated?**
+Terraform doesn't accept variables inside `provider` or `terraform` blocks, so in order to keep this generic, it was necessary to script it outside of Terraform.
+There are other workarounds to this, but they all involve writing your own code, a process from which I am _graciously_ trying to spare you.

+## What does this build?
-It will build:
+Aside from the Terraform state management resources, this will build:
 * A new VPC for your Jamulus resources
 * A subnet, internet gateway, and routes for that VPC
 * A launch template including a startup script to download and build the Jamulus server on autoscaling hosts